drudru/understanding_redo/README.md

 "But aren't there already many descriptions?"

-Yes, there are.
-Unfortunately, they tend to immediately go into examples and then gloss over or not even cover some functionality.
-This is my analysis of the Alan Grosskurth bash scripts.
+Yes, there are a few.
+Unfortunately, they tend to immediately go into examples and then gloss over the inner workings.

+This is my analysis of the Alan Grosskurth bash scripts, which were the first public implementation.

+## In Contrast to Make

+If you have experience with 'make', then this will provide an interesting contrast.

 ## The Core of Redo

-The redo system is based on three commands: redo, redo-ifchange, redo-ifcreate.
+The redo system is based on three executables: redo, redo-ifchange, redo-ifcreate.
 Typically, you as a user will only use the 'redo' command.
+The 'redo' command is really a slightly special version of redo-ifchange.
+(In fact, some implementations just exec redo-ifchange)
 The files that will be considered are either sources or targets.
 The files that describe actions to take in order to build a 'target' are called 'do' files.
 The 'do' files are typically shell scripts.